k-box/k-box/docs/developer/testing.md

 at the beginning of your unit test.
 The method returns the Mockery\MockInterface instance that you can use to set expectations on method calls.
 At the same time the mock instance is added to the Laravel service container for binding resolution.

+## DocumentElaboration Fake

+As an alternative to mocking, you may use the `DocumentElaboration` facade's `fake` method to prevent the elaboration pipeline from executing.
+You may then assert that a pipeline was enqueued for a specific document.
+When using fakes, assertions are made after the code under test is executed.